tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_pull_requests.md

 1. While viewing your Github repository, click the **Settings** tab.
 2. Click the **Collaborators** tab on the left.
-3. Type the Github user names of those you want to have access in the Collaborator area.
+3. Type the Github usernames of those you want to have access in the Collaborator area.
 4. Click **Add collaborator**.